hegl-lab/Proseminar-WS21-Delta-Slim/README.md

 ![Histogram step](https://github.com/hegl-lab/proseminar-wise21-deltaslim/blob/main/examples/images/histo_3000_64_3_step_30.png)

 For more ideal points, more triangles have a greater minimal delta.
-Also we find a maximum of the minimal deltas, the global delta, which is the same value that all of the ideal triangles yield.
+We find a maximum of the minimal deltas, a global delta, which is the same value that all of the ideal triangles yield.
+(0.881373587064445)
-This result confirmes our expectations.
+Also, the analytical solution for this problem is log(1+sqrt(2)) (which is approximately equal to 0.8813735870195429) This result confirms our expectations.
 It is quite easy to show that every non ideal triangle is surrounded by an ideal triangle, and therefore if the ideal triangle is delta-slim the non ideal is as well.